2.2 Administration and governance of youth volunteering

 • Promote research and studies in Italy and abroad on voluntary work, the third sector and active welfare state policies;

-• Collaboration with the Regions for education and refresher courses for the provision of services;
+• Collaboration with the Regions for education and updating courses for the provision of services;

 • The Technical Secretariat of the National Observatory for volunteering and work group activities;

-• Administrative management of funds granted to voluntary associations and NGOs for the purchase of equipment and ambulances to be donated to public health services;
+• Administrative management of funds granted to volunteering associations and NGOs for the purchase of equipment and ambulances to be donated to public health services;

-• Financing, administrative and technical support of pilot projects implemented by voluntary organizations, financed by the Fund for Voluntary Service;
+• Financing, administrative and technical support of pilot projects implemented by volunteering organizations, financed by the Fund for Voluntary Service;

 • Monitoring of the Service Centres for Volunteering;